cfranco92/chat-bot-openai-whatsapp/README.md

-# WhatsApp API - Business Chatbot
+# Chat Bot OpenAI WhatsApp

-A flexible WhatsApp bot using the official WhatsApp Business API.
+A flexible WhatsApp bot using the official WhatsApp Business API and OpenAI integration.
 The bot can be configured for various business purposes through environment variables, supporting different conversation flows and roles.
 Currently configured for appointment scheduling with multi-language support.

 ## 🚀 Features

 - WhatsApp webhook for receiving and processing messages
+- OpenAI integration for intelligent responses
 - Configurable conversation flows through environment variables
 - Multi-language support (English and Spanish)
 - Support for different message types: